top of page

 This wasn't enough for the United States to declare war.

-Off the top of my head, since WW2, there was the Korean War, Vietnam War, two wars against Iraq, NATO air war in Yugoslavia, military actions in Afghanistan, Grenada and Panama.
-Adding up to maimed, wounded and dead Americans.
+Off the top of my head, since WW II, there was the Korean War, Vietnam War, two wars against Iraq, NATO air war in Yugoslavia, military actions in Afghanistan, Grenada and Panama.
+Adding up to maimed, wounded or dead Americans and scores of homeless veterans.

-Wouldn't it be great if we didn't have so many dead military personnel to honor on Memorial Day?
+Wouldn't it be great if we didn't have so many dead military personnel and veterans to honor?
+At the very least, shouldn't the people responsible for sending citizens into battle put their name on the decision by voting?

-Almost every single one of the military actions I named above had no bearing on US security, lasted too long, and/or the federal government didn't give the US military a chance to win.
+Almost every single one of the military actions I named above had no bearing on US security, lasted too long, created untold death, blew apart families, and brought back veterans who are not properly cared for by the federal government.

 "My preferred foreign policy is exporting our values via voluntary trade and exchange and not